YuraAAA/android-develop-utils/readme.md

 boolean failedValidation = Validator.isValidCustomPattern(EmailValidator.class, "not_email");
 ```

-Fully custom validations for any classes:
+Completely custom validations for any classes:

 ```
 IValidatable<Long> customValidationRule = new IValidatable<Long>() {